biaini/useful_scripts/README.md

 # useful_scripts
-Useful scripts for everyday life
+Pushing to this repository useful scripts for everyday life